tahelka/MazeRunnerVRUnityGame/README.md

-# VR Game for Oculus Quest 2
+# Maze Runner VR for Oculus Quest 2

 This is a VR game developed for the Oculus Quest 2 using Unity.
 To play the game on your Oculus Quest 2 or in XR Device Simulator on your PC, follow the steps below.